Fort Pierce area roadway and coastal setting on the Treasure Coast

 The Biggest Rumor Is Still the 'World's Largest' Claim

-• Best wording: huge project, not confirmed record-holder
+• Best wording: very large, but not confirmed as the chain's largest

 Another Rumor: 'It's Already Fully Approved'